legendarycode3/onchain-betting-contract/README.md

 * ****`i_player1`****: Stores the address of the first betting participant.
 This address is supplied during contract deployment and cannot be modified afterward due to the `immutable` keyword.
 * ****`i_player2`****: Stores the address of the second betting participant.
 Like `i_player1`, this value is permanently established during deployment and remains unchanged for the lifetime of the contract.
 * ****`i_arbiter`****: Stores the address of the trusted third party responsible for determining the outcome of the wager or bet.
 * ****`i_betAmount`****: Represents the exact amount of ETH that each participant must deposit to enter the wager or bet.
-This value is established during deployment and remains constant throughout the
+This value is established during deployment and remains constant throughout the contract's lifetime.
+Every participant

 ## Usage Guide (How to use - E.G When using RemixIDE) - Workflow